Shockrates/BootCampProject/server/README.md

     watchedAt – Date the movie was watched (optional; defaults to current date/time, accepted example:"2025-09-10T00:00:00.000Z")

     ## Returns:
     A JSON object containing the saved Watched Movie document from the database.
-(In case no comment was )

 2. getAllMovies
     Description: